ardnew/resvn/README.md

       ! = parent path component (basename of dirname) of "&"

-  For example, exporting a common tag from all repositories with "DAPA" in the name into respectively-named subdirectories of the current directory:
+  For example, exporting a common tag from all repositories with "DAPA" in the name (excluding any that match "Calc" or "DIOS") into respectively-named subdirectories of the current directory:

-      % resvn DAPA -- export @/tags/foo ./^/tags/foo
+      %% resvn DAPA !
+Calc DIOS -- export @/tags/foo ./^/tags/foo
 ```

 # Usage